frontendfyi/scroll-animations-with-framer-motion-codesandbox-projects/README.md

 ## Running this project

 Run `yarn` or `npm i` to install the project.
 Next run `yarn dev` or `npm run dev` to view the project by clicking the link in the terminal.

+## Project structure

+- The homepage is located in `src/pages/index.tsx`
+- All animated sections can be found in `src/sections`